 Some effects of going 36 hours without sleep include:

 - decreased motivation

 - speech impairments, such as poor word choice and intonation

 After two nights of missed sleep, most people have difficulty staying awake.
 They might experience periods of light sleep that can last up to 30 seconds.
 During these “microsleeps,” the brain is in a sleeplike state.
 Microsleeps happen involuntarily.
 After a microsleep, you might feel confused or disoriented.

 Staying awake for 48 hours also disrupts the immune system.
 Inflammatory markers, which help your body prevent and target illnesses, start to circulate at increased levels.
-Some research has shown that natural killer (NK) cell activity decreases with sleep deprivation.
+Some has shown that natural killer (NK) cell activity decreases with sleep deprivation.
 NK cells respond to immediate threats to your health, such as viruses or bacteria.

 After 72 hours without sleep, most people experience an overwhelming urge to sleep.
 Many are unable to stay awake on their own.

 Going three days without sleep profoundly limits the ability to think, especially executive functions such as multitasking, remembering details, and paying attention.
 This level of sleep deprivation can make it difficult to see even simple tasks through to completion.